On the Hardness of Sampling from Mixture Distributions via Langevin Dynamics

 \subsection{Langevin Dynamics}

-Generative modeling aims to produce samples such that their distribution is close to the underlying true distribution $\P$.
+Langevin dynamics aims to produce samples such that their distribution is close to the underlying true distribution $\P$.
 For a continuously differentiable probability density $\P(\lgv)$ on $\sR^d$, its score function is defined as the gradient of the log probability density function (PDF) $\nabla_\lgv \log \P(\lgv)$.
 Langevin diffusion is a stochastic process defined by the stochastic differential equation (SDE)

 where $\rvw_t$ is the Wiener process on $\sR^d$.
-To generate samples from Langevin diffusion, \citet{welling2011bayesian} proposed stochastic gradient Langevin dynamics (SGLD), a discretization of the SDE for $T$ iterations.
-Each iteration of SGLD is defined as
+Langevin dynamics, a discretization of the SDE for $T$ iterations, is applied to sample from the target distribution.
+Each iteration of Langevin dynamics is defined as

 where $\dt$ is the step size and $\epst \sim \gN(\0_d, \mI_d)$ is Gaussian noise.
-It has been widely recognized that Langevin diffusion could take exponential time to mix without additional assumptions on the probability density \citep{bovier2002metastability, bovier2004metastability, gayrard2005metastability, raginsky2017non, lee2018beyond}.
-To combat the slow mixing, \citet{song2019generative} proposed annealed Langevin dynamics by perturbing the probability density with Gaussian noise of variance $\nl^2$, i.e.,
+It has been widely recognized that the continuous Langevin diffusion could take an exponential time to mix without additional assumptions on the probability density \citep{bovier2002metastability, bovier2004metastability, gayrard2005metastability}.
+To combat the slow mixing, \citep{song2019generative} proposed annealed Langevin dynamics by perturbing the probability density with Gaussian noise of variance $\nl^2$, i.e.,